TeHikuMedia/Kaitiakitanga-License/kaituhi.md

       - Unfairness
       - Building Māori corpora
       - Mining Māori data
       - Anything that is inconsistent with the [Māori Data Soveriengty Principles](https://www.temanararaunga.maori.nz/s/TMR-Maori-Data-Sovereignty-Principles-Oct-2018.pdf) developed by [Te Mana Raraunga](https://www.temanararaunga.maori.nz/).

+**Any attempt to use Kaituhi to build Māori data sets and natural language processing models is in direct violation of the Kaitiakitanga License.**

 ## Kaitiakitanga of Data Uploaded to Kaituhi ##